stevenandersonz/askintab/README.md

 "Ask in Tab" uses IndexedDB to store your spaces, sources and messages.

 A Space is a collection of messages between you and the LLM.
 Messages in a space are shared between tabs and windows.
-A Source is context added to the user prompt:
+Each space has a sources property, each source content will be appended to the message send to a provider.

+Available source types:
-  - a tab: the text content of the selected tab.
+  - Page: the content of a page can be added by clicking on the extension icon then click add to sources
-  - a highlight: the text content ofa highlight.
-You can create a highlight by selecting the text and clicking "add highlight to chat".
-If you click on the highlight in the chat it will be highlighted in the current page if present.

-You can connect your LLM in the settings, by bringing up the side chat with `CTRL+K` and clicking on the settings icon. there you need to find the configuration for the LLM you want to use and set the API_KEY.
+You can connect to any LLM through openrouter.

 All messages send to the LLMs are only share between you and the provider.

-## Supported LLMs
-- OpenAI (gpt-4o):

 ## Install
 1. Clone this repo: git clone https://github.com/stevenandersonz/askintab.git